 How to travel on public transport with your dog

-Training your dog to use public transport can open up a whole vista of new adventures.
+Training your dog to use public transport can open up a world of new adventures.

 Photo of dog carer and greyhound walking safely across the street, zebra crossing.